 Stephenie Meyer (named after her father Stephen, thus the ‘phen’ in her moniker) was a little-known author when she quietly released a young adult fiction book entitled “Twilight” back in 2005.

-Millions of copies later, "Twilight" produced a trilogy, with "New Moon" and "Eclipse" following.
-"Twilight" lands in movie theaters in December -- not soon enough for the book's passionate legion of fans who have been desperately waiting for the story of Edward and Bella to come to life.
+Moon” and “Eclipse” following.
+“Twilight” lands in movie theaters in December — not soon enough for the book’s

-On May 13, Meyer released her latest book, the decidedly different and equally compelling "The Host."
-This gripping novel is a departure for Meyer, yet her prose still exhibits an unmatched lightning bolt of imagination.
-As the plot races towards the finish line -- and as she has in her "Twilight" series -- Meyer leaves readers guessing until the final page is turned.
+bolt of imagination.
+As the plot races towards the finish line — and as she has in her “Twilight” series — Meyer leaves readers guessing until the final page is turned.

 Meyer spoke with SheKnows about “The Host,” the writing process and the surreal nature of witnessing your imagination manifest through actors in a massive Hollywood set.